 SEE A NURSING HOME EMOTIONAL ABUSE ATTORNEY NOW

-The nursing home abuse lawyers at the Michael Jeffcoat Firm know the signs of emotional abuse, and may be able to help you prove your case.
+The Columbia nursing home abuse lawyers at the Michael Jeffcoat Firm know the signs of emotional abuse, and may be able to help you prove your case.
 The elderly are among the most vulnerable members of society, and if you want to protect your family member or loved one, you need the skill and experience of our legal team on your side.

-To contact the Lexington nursing home abuse lawyers at the Michael Jeffcoat Firm, fill out a form on this web page, or call (803) 310-6258.
+To contact the Columbia & Lexington nursing home abuse lawyers at the Michael Jeffcoat Firm, fill out a form on this web page.